PennyLaneAI/pennylane/pennylane/workflow/return_types_spec.rst

 results, you should always allow for a ``list`` to be substituted for a ``tuple``.
 Given their improved performance and protection against unintended side-effects, ``tuple``'s are recommended over ``list`` where feasible.

+The level of priority for dimensions from outer dimension to inner dimension is:

+1. Quantum Script in batch.
+No squeezing
+2. Shot choice in a shot vector Squeezed out if no shot vector
+3. Measurement in the quantum script.
+Squeezed out if only one measurement
+4. Parameter broadcasting.
+Squeezed out if no parameter-broadcasting.
+Adds to array shape instead of adding tuple nesting.
+5. Fundamental measurement shape.

 Individual measurements
 -----------------------